varppi/Faucet/README.md

 5. When the target runs the agent it should now connect to the server and display the current directory's contents.

 ## <b>Global.conf settings</b>
-* password: Password used to encrypt the traffif.
+* password: Password used to encrypt the traffic.
 * listen: Server listener.
 Format: `<host>:<port>`.
 * lootdir: Where Faucet will store downloaded files.
-* autodownload: A file/directory to download the second the agent connects.
+* autodownload: A file/directory to be download the second the agent connects.
 NOTE: %user% will be translated to the home directory.

-### I don't really want skids using this so you have to have enough knowledge to figure out the rest yourself kekw
+### I don't really want skids using this so you have to have enough knowledge to figure out the rest yourself kek